lumina-desktop/lumina-docs/lumina.rst

 Lumina Xconfig
 ==============

+.. _lumina15a:

+.. figure:: images/lumina15a.png
+   :width: 412px
+   :height: 351px
+   :scale: 100%
+   :align: left

 The :command:`lumina-xconfig` utility is a graphical front-end to the :command:`xrandr` command line utility.
 It provides the ability to probe and manage any number of attached monitors.
 To start this utility, right-click the desktop and select :menuselection:`Preferences --> Display` or type :command:`lumina-xconfig` from a terminal window.
 This will open a screen similar to the one shown in :numref:`Figure %s: Configuring Monitors <lumina15a>`.

-.. _lumina15a:

-.. figure:: images/lumina15a.png
-   :align: left

 In this example, one display input is attached to the system and its current screen resolution is displayed.
 If the display input supports multiple resolutions, they will appear in the
 "Resolution" drop-down menu so that you can select a different resolution.